Bobby Approved Sites: Improving Web Accessibility For People With Disabilities

 What Bobby Approved Means

 Bobby approval was covered in detail on Accessible.org, while it was a showcase of accessible website development.
-(Now it helps the disabled get the disability grants and benefits they're entitled to.)
+(Now it helps people who are disabled get the disability grants and benefits they're entitled to.)

 Because the so-called Priority 1, 2 and 3 issues did not apply to pages on Accessible.org, it qualified to be AAA Bobby Approved and thus entitled to use the AAA Bobby Approval icon.